 |Ex 16.3||Think And Throw|

 Ex : 16.1 – Dealing With Garbage

-Garbage is defined as the items or materials that need to be discarded because they no longer serve any purpose for us or are of no use to us.
+Garbage is defined as the items or materials that are to be discarded because they no longer serve any purpose for us or are of no use to us.

 Waste material, faeces of animals, kitchen waste, garden waste, etc., are collected in dustbins from where it is thrown out into the low lying areas for filling a purpose.

-The utensil or space where the waste material is collected is called dustbin.
+The utensil or space where the waste material is collected is called a dustbin.

 We use green dustbins for collecting biodegradable waste.

-The non-biodegradable wastes which do not decompose naturally are kept in blue dustbin.
+The non-biodegradable wastes which do not decompose naturally are kept in blue dustbins.